 On completion of this course, the student will be able to:

-- LO1: Knowledge of the role of architectural site drawing as a tool for research, analysis and invention.
+- Demonstrate knowledge of the role of architectural site drawing as a tool for research, analysis and invention.

-- LO2: Experience in a range of drawing techniques - graphic, photographic, analogue and digital.
+- Demonstrate experience in a range of drawing techniques - graphic, photographic, analogue and digital.

-- LO3: The ability to represent a complex architectural site in relation to a rigorous investigation of a given territory through the medium of drawing.
+- Demonstrate the ability to represent a complex architectural site in relation to a rigorous investigation of a given territory through the medium of drawing.